lemswasabi/dsh_sentiment_classisfication/README.md

 # DSH Sentiment Classification

-Repo for our sentimental classification implementation.
+Repo for our sentiment classification implementation.